aws-samples/amazon-cloudfront-functions/enforce-domain-redirect/README.md

-## Rediret any host that is not the enforced domain
+## Redirect any host that is not the enforced domain

 **CloudFront Functions event type: viewer request**